List of awards and nominations received by Reba McEntire: Academy of Country Music Awards

 The Academy of Country Music Awards is an annual country music awards show, established in 1964.
 Reba has won 14 regular ACM awards and 5 ACM Special Achievement awards for a total of 19 ACM Awards.
-Reba holds the record for most ACM nominations for a female artist with 48.
+Reba holds the 2nd most ACM nominations for a female artist with 48.
+Miranda Lambert Has 75 nominations.
 Note: The year of the nomination/win is for the previous calendar year (for example: Reba's win for Female Vocalist of the Year and Entertainer of the Year was presented in 1995 but awarded for 1994).